 - A Cessna 182 is in the category of “airplane,” and the class of “single-engine, land.”

 - A Cessna Caravan on floats is in the category of “airplane,” and the class of “single-engine, sea.”

 What is a type rating for an aircraft?

 The type rating is a designation assigned to certain aircraft so that pilots get additional training before flying them.
 The FAA decides these aircraft are so complicated they require training above and beyond initial pilot training.

 This is where things get confusing.

-For example, most King Air 200s weigh less than 12,500 lbs, so it stays in the class of multi-engine land with no type rating.
+For example, most King Air 200s weigh less than 12,500 lbs, so it stays in the airplane category with a class of multi-engine land and no type rating.

-The King Air 350, though, weighs a lot.
+The King Air 350, though, weighs more than 12,500 lbs.
 In order to fly it, you have to get special training and a check ride.
-After the check ride, your FAA license will list the type.

 Click here to get the FAA’s list of type ratings to figure out what the different aircraft will translate to on your FAA license.